erjosito/azure-networking-lab/README.md

 Vnet2Vnet         True         5to4    Succeeded            10
 </pre>

+**Note:** The previous output has been reformatted for readability reasons

-**Step 4.**	Get the connection status of the tunnels, and wait until they are connected:
+**Step 4.**	After the tunnels are provisioned, the connection process starts.
+Get the connection status of the tunnels, and wait until they are connected:

 <pre lang="...">
 <b>az network vpn-connection show --name 4to5 --query connectionStatus</b>
-  "connectionStatus": "Connecting"
+"Connecting"
 </pre>

 Wait some seconds, and reissue the command until you get a "Connected" status, as the following ouputs show:

 <pre lang="...">
 <b>az network vpn-connection show --name 4to5 --query connectionStatus</b>
-  "connectionStatus": "Connected",
+"Connected",
 </pre>

 <pre lang="...">
 <b>az network vpn-connection show --name 5to4 --query connectionStatus</b>
-  "connectionStatus": "Connected",
+"Connected",
 </pre>

 **Step 5.**	If you now try to reach a VM in myVnet5 from any of the VMs in the other Vnets, it should work without any further configuration, following the topology found in the figure below.
 For example, from our jump host myVnet1-vm2 we will ping 10.5.1.4, which should be the private IP address from myVnet5-vm1: